2008 Greek riots: Criticism of the Coalition of the Radical Left

-Aleka Papariga, Secretary General of the Communist Party of Greece, called the leadership of the Coalition of the Radical Left (SYRIZA) to "stop patting the hooded rioters on the back".
+Aleka Papariga, then Secretary General of the Communist Party of Greece, called the leadership of the Coalition of the Radical Left (SYRIZA) to "stop patting the hooded rioters on the back".
 Georgios Karatzaferis, president of the Popular Orthodox Rally, also stated that "there are some political powers that are serious, and some that pat them on the back ...".
 Alexis Tsipras, SYRIZA president, replied "we don't pat them on the back, and we don't take the role of the state's prosecutor either".
 He attacked the Communist Party, describing it as a conservative power that is disturbed when the youth spontaneously storm the streets.
 He also stated that the young people of the country have reached a deadlock, and this deadlock and their problems force them to the streets.

-On Thursday 11th, Georgios Karatzaferis referred to a press release of the newspaper "Adesmeutos Typos" which, he claimed, had an MP of the Coalition supporting "the terrorism" instead of condemning the riots.
+On Thursday 11th, president of Popular Orthodox Rally Georgios Karatzaferis referred to a press release of the newspaper Adesmeutos Typos which, he claimed, had an MP of the Coalition supporting "the terrorism" instead of condemning the riots.
 Alekos Alavanos replied that, "Some have lost sense of what they say and what antidemocratic consequences their sayings might bring".
 On Friday 12th, in the parliament, MPs of both ruling New Democracy and the PASOK opposition criticised SYRIZA for not condemning the riots, and for Alexis Tsipras's statement that "the struggle must be moved in the schools".

-On Sunday 15th, Alexis Tsipras current president of SYRIZA called an unscheduled press conference where he dismissed criticism and decried what he called "slanderous" statements against the recent protests, he also added that "Synaspismos and its affiliated Parliamentary group, SYRIZA, are in an ideological conflict with the hooded gangs, because violence brings forth violence and leads to an impasse".
+On Sunday 15th, Alexis Tsipras, former president of SYRIZA called an unscheduled press conference where he dismissed criticism and decried what he called "slanderous" statements against the recent protests, he also added that "Synaspismos and its affiliated Parliamentary group, SYRIZA, are in an ideological conflict with the hooded gangs, because violence brings forth violence and leads to an impasse".